Velobobo/blog/content/post/nullcon-2025-fotispy6/index.md

 addsong(p64(system),8) #5
 ```

-After getting the chunk , i wrote the address of `system` in `__free_hook` , so that whenever free is called it will call system with the same argument the free was called on.
-At last i just add another chunk and free it to execute the exploit.
+At last i just add another chunk with `/bin/sh` as its content which will act as an argument when free is called.

 ```python
 addsong(b'/bin/sh',20) #6